gespla-iph-ufrgs/gespla/README.md

 # How to use on [google colab](colab.research.google.com/):

+1) Donwload the repository and extract the folder to your workspace.

-1) In the first cell, import and install the main packages as follows:
+2) On google colab, in the first cell, import and install the main packages as follows:
 ```python
 import pandas as pd
 import numpy as np  # if used